CharlesRh/secular-buddhism/eightfold-path/4-right-action/04-ethical-consumption.md

 How might we begin to align our consumption more fully with our values?
 A thoughtful approach begins with **awareness**.
 Before making changes, simply observe your current patterns by tracking your purchases for a week, researching the supply chains of products you regularly buy, and identifying areas where your consumption may have the greatest impact.

-Rather than trying to change everything at once, focus on **high-impact areas** first.
-These might include food choices (particularly regarding animal products), transportation and energy use, major purchases like vehicles and appliances, and financial investments and banking.
+Rather than trying to change everything at once, focus on **high-impact areas** first:

+- Food choices (particularly regarding animal products)
+- Transportation and energy use
+- Major purchases like vehicles and appliances
+- Financial investments and banking

 Make ethical choices easier by creating **supportive conditions**.
 Find local sources for more ethical alternatives, connect with others practicing similar values, develop skills that reduce dependence on harmful products, and set up systems that make ethical choices the default.